-The Company paid two semi-annual dividends in 2022 of CAD\$0.03, totalling CAD\$0.06 (2021: two semi-dividends of CAD\$0.01, totalling CAD\$0.02).
+The Company paid only one semi-annual dividend in 2023 of CAD\$0.04, totaling CAD\$0.04 (2022: two semi-annual dividends of CAD\$0.03, totaling CAD\$0.06).
 Payment of any future dividends will be at the discretion of the Board of Directors after taking into account many factors, including Geodrill's earnings, operating results, financial condition and current and anticipated cash needs.